osimmac/hanging-spool-holder-mmu2s/README.md

 --Required Hardware
-- Rods that came with MMUS2 trays
+- 1x Rod that came with MMU2S trays
-- Bearings that came with MMUS2 trays
+- 2x Bearings that came with MMU2S trays
-- Zipties that came with printer or MMU2S
+- 2-4x Zipties that came with printer or MMU2S
 - 0.8mm nozzle recommended

 --How to get started if new to OpenSCAD